ElloTechnology/2025-full-stack-take-home/README.md

 ## Tech Stack

 - Python, Flutter and Livekit
-- If you believe a different stack is a better fit, you may use it—but explain your decision, why it's better, and how it integrates.
+- If you believe a different stack is a better fit, or you’re more comfortable with it, you may use it, but explain your choice.
 - You may use AI tools to drive teaching and evaluation.

 ## Submission Deliverables